 Governing Law: The procedures to be used if the charter school closes.
-The procedures shall ensure a final audit of the school to determine the disposition of all assets and liabilities of the charter school, including plans for disposing of any net assets and for the maintenance and transfer of public records.
+The procedures shall ensure a final audit of the charter school to determine the disposition of all assets and liabilities of the charter school, including plans for disposing of any net assets and for the maintenance and transfer of pupil records.

-California Education Code Section 47605.6(b)(5)(P)
+California Education Code Section 47605(c)(5)(O)

 Closure of Urban Montessori will be documented by official action of the Board of Directors.
 The action will identify the reason for the closure.
 The official action will also identify an entity and person or persons responsible closure-related activities.